Clear Creek (Nodaway River tributary)

 Stream in Iowa and Missouri, U.S.

 Clear Creek is a stream in northwestern Missouri and southwestern Iowa, in the United States.
 It is a tributary to the Nodaway River and is 15.6 miles long.

 Etymology

 The stream was named due to its clear waters., though there is a map that shows it as Clair Creek, which gives credence to the idea that the name for city Clearmont did not come from the creek being clear.

 Geography

 Clear Creek is a left tributary of the Nodaway River and joins it 52.3 miles before its mouth in the Missouri River.
 The watershed of Clear Creek and that of its one main tributary, South Fork Clear Creek, are almost exactly the same area, 88.38 sqkm and 88.16 sqkm respectively.
 Additionally, South Fork Clear Creek is longer than Clear Creek, being 16.8 miles.
-Clear Creek before its confluence with South Fork Clear Creek has also been denoted as North Fork Clear Creek.
+Clear Creek, before its confluence with South Fork Clear Creek, has also been denoted as North Fork Clear Creek.
+Also, the south fork has been denoted as Clear Creek.